cmusatyalab/OpenWorkflow/docs/tutorial.rst

             num_tokens=1
         )

-Now, the server is ready.
+Now, call the run_gabriel_server method and the server will be started.
 Download `Gabriel client
 <https://play.google.com/store/apps/details?id=edu.cmu.cs.gabrielclient>`_ from
-Android Play Store and try it out.
+Android Play Store to connect to it and try it out.

-You can also build this WCA from the web GUI.